Beat the winter blues: 5 sunny vacation spots you can do on the cheap

 For the more traditional Aussie who prefers to travel with a passport, there are some nearby options available that won’t break the bank.

 But it can also have significant, positive impacts on your physical health.
-According to research conducted by scientists from the Icahn School of Medicine, University of California and Harvard found that just six days away triggers genetic changes which dampens stress, boosts the immune system and lowers levels of proteins linked to dementia and depression.
+According to research conducted by scientists from the Icahn School of Medicine, University of California and Harvard found that just six days away triggers genetic changes which dampens stress, boosts the immune system and s levels of proteins linked to dementia and depression.

 Myanmar is an emerging and inexpensive option for Aussies, particularly Melbournians.
 Travel experts say the time to visit is now; before the rest of the world catches on and it loses its look of old Asia.